SteveJustin1963/bash-forth/README.md

 ## grep

+basic version of the `grep` functionality found in Unix-based systems.
+The `grep` command is used to search text for lines that match a given regular expression.
+This program is a simplified version and does not support regular expressions, but it allows for text searching within files.

+The three words defined in the program are `grep-file`, `grep-directory`, and `grep`:

+1. `grep-file` takes a pattern and a filename as input.
+It attempts to open the given file and read it line by line, looking for the provided pattern.
+If the pattern is found in a line, it prints "Match found: " along with the line that contains the pattern.
+If the file can't be opened, it prints "Error: File not found".

+2. `grep-directory` takes a pattern and a directory name as input.
+It reads all the filenames in the given directory and applies `grep-file` to each file.
+Essentially, it searches for the given pattern in all files within the specified directory.

+3. `grep` takes a pattern and an optional directory name as input.
+If no directory name is provided, it just drops the top two stack items (which were duplicates of the pattern and the nonexistent directory name).
+If a directory name is provided, it calls `grep-directory` to search for the given pattern in all files within the specified directory.

 ```
 : grep-file ( pattern filename -- )   \ A new function 'grep-file' that takes a pattern and a filename
   s" r" open-file if                 \ Opens the file with read permission; if successful